Network diagram showing a host device, default gateway, and routing table directing data packets between subnets.

 The Switch Default Gateway

-In other words, to remotely access the switch from another network using SSH or Telnet, the switch must have an SVI with an IPv4 address, subnet mask and default gateway address configured.
+In other words, to remotely access the switch from another network using SSH or Telnet, the switch must have an SVI with an IPv4 address, subnet mask, and default gateway address configured.
 If the switch can be accessed from a host within the local network, then the switch gateway address is not required.
 The default gateway address must be configured on each device that wants to communicate beyond the local network.

 The gateway address is typically the address of a router interface connected to the switch.
 To configure a host default gateway on a Cisco switch, use the “IP default-gateway” command in global configuration mode.
 Packets originating from host computers connected to the switch already have the gateway address configured on their host computer operating systems.
 So, the host computer does not need a default gateway configured on the switch.
-The IP address and default gateway information only use packets originating from the switch.
+The IP address and default gateway information are used only packets originating from the switch.

 Host routing table